Special Educational Needs and Disability

 - Support for Parents/Carers

-Please click below to access our SEN report on the school's SEND policy (called 'the local offer')
+Please click below to access our SEND information report

 Please click here to access information about the LOCAL AUTHORITY LOCAL OFFER for SEND